Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Echeveria ‘Chroma’

 ‘Chroma’ forms a sturdy rosette with psychedelic shades of blue, purple, green, and peach swirling together.
-It also shows off yellow, bell-shaped blooms.
+It also shows off yellow, bell-shaped blooms with its succulent purple leaves.

 40. Sunrise Succulent